M-Iwan/CardioQSAR-Review/README.md

 ### `data/`
 Core input data used throughout the project.

-- `data/supporting_tables/` — machine-readable versions of the main supporting tables
+- `data/ChEMBL.tar.xz` - raw, intermediate, processed, and related mapping files for the ChEMBL-derived analyses
-- `data/performance/` — extracted model performance data used for retrospective analyses
+- `data/BindingDB.tar.xz` - BindingDB data for secondary channels
-- `data/deposition/` — processed deposition/count summaries used for ChEMBL-based analyses
+- `data/PubChem.tar.xz` - PubChem-derived data for secondary channels
-- `data/ChEMBL.tar.xz` — raw, intermediate, mapped, and processed files for the ChEMBL-derived analyses
+- `data/deposition/` - deposition and count summaries based on the ChEMBL data
-- `data/BindingDB.tar.xz` — raw, intermediate, mapped, and processed files for the BindingDB-derived analyses
+- `data/performance/` - machine-readable data used for quantifying models performance
-- `data/PubChem.tar.xz/` — raw, intermediate, mapped, and processed files for the PubChem-derived analyses
+- `data/ECG/` - input files used for the ECG / action potential figure
-- `data/ECG/` — input files used for the ECG / action potential figure
+- `data/supporting_tables/` - machine-readable versions of the main supporting tables

 ### `notebooks/`
 Jupyter notebooks used to prepare data, generate figures, and reproduce analyses.

-- `Analyses.ipynb` — main statistical and analytical workflow
+- `Analyses.ipynb` - main statistical analysis and calculation of relevant values
-- `ChEMBL Preparation.ipynb` — ChEMBL data preparation and filtering workflow
+- `ChEMBL Preparation.ipynb` - ChEMBL, BindingDB, and PubChem data processing
-- `Figures.ipynb` — figure generation
+- `Figures.ipynb` - generation of figures
-- `Supporting Tables.ipynb` — generation/export of supporting tables
+- `Supporting Tables.ipynb` - conversion of source LaTeX code in machine-readable format

 ### `figures/`
 Rendered manuscript figures in publication and preview formats.